Skip to main content

 The result

 The dashboard shows a ranked table of everything the poller has found in the last 30 days, with a detail view that renders the sanitized description and a status column I can flip to applied, interviewing, or rejected.
-Each status change appends a row to job_status_log, so the history is immutable and exportable.
+Each status change appends a row to job_status_log, so the history stays immutable and exportable.

 Takeaway